Burov96/Spiritual-Thoughts/bundled-code.md

     </NotificationContext.Provider>
   );
 };

-// Custom hook to use the notification context export const useNotification = () => {
+export const useNotification = () => {
   const context = React.useContext(NotificationContext);
   if (context === undefined) {
+    throw new Error(
-    throw new Error('useNotification must be used within a NotificationProvider');
+      "useNotification must be used within a NotificationProvider" );
   }
   return context;
 };